obsidianmd/obsidian-help/en/How to/Working with multiple notes.md

 When linked to another pane, the panes' scroll position will be synced, and if you open a file in one pane, the other pane will open the same file.

 [[Linked pane|Linked panes]] will be marked with a link icon.
-You can hover the link to see which pane it's linked to, or click the icon to release it so that they are no longer linked.
+You can hover the link to see which pane it's linked to, or click the icon to release it so that they're no longer linked.

 For more information, see [[Linked pane|linked panes]].